Kurbingui Youth and Family Development

 - Effective time management, ability to prioritise and complete tasks.

-- Capacity to effectively work independently and as part of a the broader organisational teams.
+- Capacity to effectively work independently and as part of a team and broader organisational teams.

 - Effective communication skills – written, verbal and interpersonal; including report-writing.